Indonesian National Armed Forces Reserve Component: Overview

 The reserve force is meant to augment and directly support the principal component through mobilization in order to defend the state from military and hybrid threats both at home and abroad.

 Personnel

-The reserve component are grouped into the three branch of the military: land, sea, and air reserves, and can be mobilized by the President in time of war or national emergency, with the permission of the People's Representative Council.
+The reserve component are grouped into the three branch of the military: land, sea, and air reserves, and can be mobilized by the president in times of war or national emergency, with the permission of the People's Representative Council.

 Recruitment

-The reservists are recruited from all male citizens who is not a current member of the armed forces or the national police, and it is a voluntary service.
-University students, members of the Indonesian Civil Service, and other working member of society are also allowed to apply and join the reserve, without the need to leave their study and work.
+Reservists are drawn from the male and female citizenry who are not currently serving in the armed forces or national police, and this service is entirely voluntary.
+This includes university students, members of the Indonesian Civil Service, and other working individuals who can apply and join the reserve without interrupting their studies or employment.